Woolverine94/biniou/README.md

   * 🆕 **2023-11-04** : ***Enhancement of reproducibility for images modules :*** *Stable Diffusion, Midjourney-mini, Image Variation, inpaint, Paint by example, outpaint and ControlNet* can now generates reproducible images batchs (seeds inside a batch are not random anymore, but pre-calculated), and the seed is now included in the name of the generated file.
 Images modules not cited in this list are not eligible to this modification or are not using random seed.

   * 🆕 **2023-11-03** : ***New model and optimizations for Whisper module*** Adding model [distil-whisper/distil-large-v2](https://huggingface.co/distil-whisper/distil-large-v2) and optimizations to Whisper module, which does not require 16GB RAM anymore.

-  * 🆕 **2023-11-01** : ***Experimental CUDA support*** Introducing experimental CUDA support on **module Stable Diffusion only**.
-See [this wiki page](https://github.com/Woolverine94/biniou/wiki/Experimental-features) for details on how to enable use of CUDA with biniou.
-Default biniou installation will stay on cpu-only, but autodetection of CUDA at install will be implemented and CUDA support deployed for most modules in a near future.

 [List of archived updates](https://github.com/Woolverine94/biniou/wiki/Updates-archive)